 Cancer Care Delivery Research (CCDR) within the NCI Community Oncology Research Program (NCORP)

-The NCI Community Oncology Research Program (NCORP) offers unique opportunities to conduct clinical research in community practices where the majority of cancer patients receive their treatment.
-Integrating CCDR into NCORP provides the ability to collect primary data and initiate interventions; look across a mix of practice models and heterogeneous populations; and follow patients from time of diagnosis through treatment and survivorship.
+The NCI Community Oncology Research Program (NCORP) offers unique opportunities to conduct care delivery research in community settings where the majority of cancer patients receive their treatment.
+Integrating care delivery research within the NCORP network provides the ability to collect primary data and initiate interventions; look across a mix of practice models and heterogeneous populations; and follow patients from time of diagnosis through treatment and survivorship.

-CCDR studies are designed and conducted by NCORP Research Bases.
+Cancer care delivery studies are designed and conducted by NCORP Research Bases.
 These Research Bases are equipped with the appropriate infrastructure and research expertise to carry out complex studies.
-Research Bases work with Community Sites and Minority/Underserved Community Sites across the country to accrue participants into research studies.

-There are a total of seven Research Bases, each with their own program of cancer care delivery research:
+There are seven NCORP Research Bases, each with their own program of cancer care delivery research:

 Community Sites and Minority/Underserved Community Sites

 There are a 34 Community Sites and 12 Minority/Underserved Community Sites, which are each comprised of a consortium of hospitals, oncology practices, and/or integrated healthcare systems.
 Each of these sites has a CCDR Lead responsible for advancing and coordinating cancer care delivery research activities.
-Among the 46 Community and Minority/Underserved Community Sites, there are over 900 components and sub-components (e.g. practices, clinics) that are eligible to participate in CCDR studies.
+Among the 46 Community and Minority/Underserved Community Sites, there are over 900 components and sub-components (e.g. hospitals, cancer centers, oncology clinics) across 39 states that are eligible to participate in CCDR studies.

-More details about NCORP Community and Minority/Underserved Community Sites and Research Bases can be found here.
+More information about NCORP Community and Minority/Underserved Community Sites and Research Bases can be found here.